Streamerbot/docs/streamerbot/3.api/1.sub-actions/integrations/discord/basic-webhook.md

 Set a custom avatar for the author of the resulting Discord message
 ::list
 - *Optional*
-- By default Discord will use the avatar configured in the webhook settings
+- By default, Discord will use the avatar configured in the webhook settings
 ::
-Here you can optionally fill out an URL to temporarily change the avatar of the webhook to something to your choose, an example use case for this is adding a Chat Message event and using the user's profile image in this field with the [Get User Info for Target](/Sub-Actions/Twitch/Get-User-Info-for-Target) Sub-Action and then using the `%targetUserProfileImageUrl%` variable.
+Here you can optionally fill out a URL to temporarily change the avatar of the webhook to something to your choose, an example use case for this is adding a Chat Message event and using the user's profile image in this field with the [Get User Info for Target](/Sub-Actions/Twitch/Get-User-Info-for-Target) Sub-Action and then using the `%targetUserProfileImageUrl%` variable.

 ### `Image`
 Add an image embed to the Webhook message